UtkarshTheDev/WebPresence/docs/AUTOSTART.md

 ### Server Doesn't Start Automatically

+#### General Troubleshooting

 - Check if Discord is installed and running at startup
 - Verify that WebPresence is installed globally (`npm list -g webpresence`)
 - Check the logs in `~/.webpresence/webpresence.log`
 - Try running `webpresence start -d` manually to see if there are any errors

+#### Linux-Specific Issues

+For systemd method:

+- Check service status: `systemctl --user status webpresence.service`
+- View logs: `journalctl --user -u webpresence.service -f`
+- Make sure systemd user services are enabled: `loginctl enable-linger $USER`
+- Try manually starting the service: `systemctl --user start webpresence.service`

+For XDG autostart method:

+- Check the autostart log: `cat ~/.webpresence/autostart.log`
+- Verify that the startup script is executable: `ls -la ~/.webpresence/startup.sh`
+- Try running the startup script manually: `~/.webpresence/startup.sh`
+- Check if your desktop environment supports XDG autostart
+- Some desktop environments may need additional configuration:
+  - KDE: Try using KDE's System Settings > Startup and Shutdown > Autostart
+  - XFCE: Try using Session and Startup > Application Autostart
+  - i3/Sway: Add the startup script to your config file
+- If using Wayland, some autostart methods may behave differently

+For all methods:

+- Make sure npm's global bin directory is in your PATH
+- For Arch Linux, we recommend using the systemd method: `webpresence autostart --enable --method=systemd`
+- Try both methods to see which works best for your system

 ### Discord Connection Issues